AlbertoRodriguezSanz/CAN-SPI-combined-test/README.md

 ## SPI module configuration

-Described for each microcontroller on the respective README files.
+Unlike previous tests the SPI module is not implemented through the Foundation Service Libraries (FSL) integrated in the MCC.
+The specifics for each microcontroller are described on the respective README files.

 ## Requirements